Matt Fulks

 Matt Fulks is an American sports journalist, author, broadcaster and feature writer.
 He has written for Kansas City's Metro Sports, and his work has appeared in various newspapers and publications including The Kansas City Star and USA Today's Sports Weekly.

 Professional life

 Fulks started his journalism career while attending Lipscomb University in Nashville, Tennessee, as a play-by-play broadcaster on radio, a producer for WSMV-TV, sports director for WAKM radio and a sports writer with the Review-Appeal.

 After leaving the newspaper business, Fulks began working as a freelance writer and author.
-He has written nearly 20 sports books with various sports figures including Marcus Allen, Frank White, Tom Flores, and broadcasters Max Falkenstien, Fred White and Denny Matthews.
+He has written more than 25 books with various sports figures including Marcus Allen, Frank White, Tom Flores, and broadcasters Max Falkenstien, Fred White and Denny Matthews.
 He's also written two books for CBS Sports, Stories from the Final Four and Super Bowl Sunday: The Day America Stops.
 He's hosted a syndicated sports talk show, Behind the Stats.
-Fulks is currently the director of The Major Leagues Foundation.
+Fulks is currently the Executive Director of the C You In The Major Leagues Foundation.